catpea/catpea-project/database/furkies-purrkies/poem-1171/index.md

 out of starry nights, beautifully fragrant summer days, and snowy adventures.

-Philosophy is a way for Humanity to remember where it is going, for Humans to remember that they are born Noble with Dignity and without any bullshit sin.
+Philosophy is a way for Humanity to remember where it is going, for Humans to remember that they are born Noble with Dignity.

 ---